SlothropSez/WASTE/README.md

 I don't actually know anything about natural language processing or artificial intelligence, I just played about with it until I was happy with the result.
 Training the provided 124M model worked the best for me, although this will require a powerful GPU to train (you can train it on Google's servers if you don't have one at home) and text generation can take a while on a weak CPU.

 Mainly I followed [this tutorial](https://colab.research.google.com/drive/15qBZx5y9rdaQSyWpsreMDnTiZ5IlN0zD?usp=sharing) provided by aitextgen's author.

+As of this writing (September 2, 2020) you must insert the same pip install regimen in the fist cell with "!" in front of each pip to run; avoid impossibly long lines in your dataset

 ### Configuration